Skip to content

 Urban Trees

-Street trees and urban canopy provide shade, evapotranspiration cooling, and wind modification.
-A mature tree can transpire up to 400 litres of water per day.
+Street trees and urban canopy provide shade, evapotranspiration cooling, and beneficial wind modification.

 Shade provisionEvaporative coolingWind modification